prescriptive-analytics/challenge-docs/docs/api.rst

 ``get_life_count()``:

-- Return the number of people not in hospital.
+- Return the total number of people not in hospital of the whole environment.

 ``get_infect_count()``:

-- Return the number of infected people.
+- Return the number of infected people in the whole environment.

 ``get_hospitalize_count()``:

-- Return the number of hospitalized people.
+- Return the number of hospitalized people in the whole environment.

 ``get_isolate_count()``:

-- Return the number of isolated people.
+- Return the number of isolated people in the whole environment.

 ``get_quarantine_count()``:

-- Return the number of quanrantined people.
+- Return the number of quanrantined people in the whole environment.

 ``get_confine_count()``:

-- Return the number of confined people.
+- Return the number of confined people in the whole environment.

 ``get_stranger_count()``